konflux-ci/architecture/ADR/0024-release-attribution.md

 #### Terminology

 * `Release`: A CRD that describes what should be released and using which plan.
-* `ReleasePlan`: A CRD that describes where and how an application should be released.
+* `ReleasePlan`: A CRD that describes where an application should be released.
-* `ReleaseStrategy`: A CRD that describes which pipeline to execute along with specific pipeline parameters.
+* `ReleasePlanAdmission`: A CRD that describes which pipeline to execute along with specific pipeline parameters.

 #### Architecture